chriscauley/txrx.org/README.md

 ln -s /path/to/.dev .
 ```

 Install the python requirements.
-You may want to put this into a virtual environment.
+You should consider putting this into a virtual environment.

 ```bash
 pip install -r requirements.txt
 ```

 To get a test copy of the live database, you'll have to email me.
-Alternately you can create the database by running the following two commands.
+Alternately you can create your own database by running the following two commands.

 ```bash
 python manage.py migrate